ocaml-flambda/flambda-backend/jane/doc/extensions/stack/reference.md

 type 'a t = { global_ global : 'a } [@@unboxed]
 ```

-then a variable `local_ x` of type `string t list` is a local list of global
+then a local value of type `string t list` is a local list of global
 strings, and while the list itself cannot be returned out of a region, the
-`global` field of any of its elements can.
+global field of any of its elements can.
 For convenience, `base` provides
 this as the type `Modes.Global.t`.

 The same overriding can be used on constructor arguments.
 To imitate the example